 Want to learn more?
 Contact us at firstname.lastname@example.org

-Founder, MentorBuddies, LLC
+Founder/CEO, MentorBuddies, LLC

 Eli Richmond is the founder of MentorBuddies, LLC.
-Eli is a junior at Newton North High School in Newton, MA.
+Eli is a senior at Newton North High School in Newton, MA.
 He was inspired to start MentorBuddies based on his own experiences teaching chess and providing homework help to numerous young children.
 Eli founded MentorBuddies on the strong belief that children with specific interests, passions, or needs should have affordable, flexible access to individualized assistance.
 Aside from MentorBuddies, Eli is passionate about engineering, technology, and financial literacy.
 In his spare time, he can also be found playing basketball, jamming on one of his guitars or binge-watching “The Office” on Netflix.

 Eli can be contacted at email@example.com.

 Will Richmond has worked at the intersection of media and technology for over 25 years in a variety of executive and entrepreneurial roles.
 He is the editor and publisher of VideoNuze, a widely followed online publication which provides daily original analysis and curated news for industry decision-makers.
 He also produces numerous industry-leading conferences and consults on strategic and product-related issues.
 Will is also a Lecturer in Boston University’s College of Communication where he teaches graduate classes in media evolution and entrepreneurship.
 He is the board chair of the Emerging Media and Technology Committee for WGBH, the largest content producer for PBS.
 Will has a BS from Cornell University and an MBA from Harvard Business School.

 Co-Founder and Partner, Insight Economics and Academic Integrity Seminar